zio/zio-keeper/docs/overview/index.md

 ZIO keeper is a purely-functional, type-safe library for building distributed systems.

+From the high-level perspective, the library can be separated into the following "modules":

+- transport
+- membership
+- consensus

-This section provides an in-depth treatment of library's building blocks, explaining their design and demonstrating their usage.
+This section provides an in-depth treatment of each of the aforementioned modules, explaining their design and demonstrating their usage.